-These days, you hear lots of talk about music acts ‘breaking America’.
+These days there is much talk about music acts ‘breaking America’.
 Over the decades, it’s become a certain rite of passage, a test of true success – and a mark of prestige for bands the world over.
 If there was ever a band that could make something like that look easy, you’d think it would be the Beatles.
-But oddly enough, despite all their UK success, it wasn’t looking too promising at first.
-Apparently, we’re a tough crowd to please!
+However, despite all their UK success, it didn't look too promising at first.
+Apparently, we’re a tough crowd to please...

-In the early 1960s, so-called Beatlemania had yet to properly cross the Atlantic, and many people here in the US thought they’d be nothing but a passing fad.
+In the early 1960s, so-called Beatlemania had yet to properly cross the Atlantic.
+Many people here in the US thought they’d be nothing but a passing fad.
 But just like Elvis Presley before them, they defied that characterization, and their success over here helped cement their status as one of the most successful music acts of all time.
-Today, their records are the mainstay of many a modern Rock-Ola jukebox!
+Today, their records are the mainstay of many a Rock-Ola jukebox!

 1963 was a big year for the Beatles.
 In January they released their second single, Please Please Me, and before you could say Love Me Do, everyone was tripping over each other to book them.
 But for a little while there, it looked like their success would be mostly within the confines of the UK.
 In September 1963, George Harrison returned from a visit to his sister in Illinois.
 “They don’t know us.” he told his bandmates.
 “It’s going to be hard.”

 At the time, they couldn’t blame him for the gloomy prediction.
 By that point, America’s enthusiasm for rock and roll was fading quickly from its recent all-time high.
-Lots of its key figures were out of the spotlight; Buddy Holly had died, Jerry Lee Lewis and Chuck Berry were industry personas non-grata, and Elvis had been drafted.
+Many key figures were out of the spotlight; Buddy Holly had died, Jerry Lee Lewis and Chuck Berry were industry personas non-grata, and Elvis had been drafted.
 Even Alan Freed was off the air.

-When it finally happened, it happened quite suddenly.
-One man who proved instrumental in this was Carroll James, a disc jockey in Washington DC.
-He got his hands on their single “I want to hold your hand” in December 1963, and soon his station’s airwaves were jammed with listeners asking him to play it over and over again.
+When it finally happened, it all happened quite suddenly.
+One man who proved instrumental was Carroll James, a disc jockey in Washington DC.
+He got his hands on their single “I Want To Hold Your Hand” in December 1963, and soon his station’s airwaves were jammed with listeners asking him to play it over and over again.
 That was the spark that ignited the flame, and stations all around the country started getting similar requests.
-American Beatlemania had begun.
+American Beatlemania had begun!

 Fast forward to the 7th of February, 1964.
-The Beatles on the plane into John F. Kennedy International Airport, which had recently been renamed in honor of the deceased president, who had been assassinated a little over a month prior.
-According to the Beatles themselves, they were not as excited as one might expect.
+The Beatles fly into John F. Kennedy International Airport, which had recently been renamed in honor of the deceased president, who had been assassinated a little over a month prior.
+According to The Beatles themselves, they were not as excited as one might expect.
 In fact, when they first heard the noise coming from the tarmac as they landed, the reaction was one of disbelief.